Sagnikkroy/chat-with-PDF/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![RAG](https://img.shields.io/badge/Architecture-RAG-orange)

 RAGPDF-Chat is an intelligent question-answering system that uses Retrieval-Augmented Generation (RAG) to provide precise answers from your PDF documents.
-Upload documents and ask natural questions about their content.
+Upload documents and ask the AI natural questions about their content.

 ![Document Chat Demo](./assets/Screenshot2025-08-19195438.png)